-In 2020, the invasive mosquito species, Aedes aegypti was detected for the first time in Yolo County in the City of Winters.
-A press release was issued immediately to inform the public and a door to door response was initiated where District technicians educated residents on how to prevent these mosquitoes on their property.
+In 2021, the invasive mosquito species, Aedes aegypti continued to spread into new areas in both Sacramento and Yolo counties.
+Upon any new detection, a press release was issued to inform the public and a door to door response was initiated where District technicians educated residents on how to prevent these mosquitoes on their property.
 Residents received brochures, repellent and a door hanger with information and prevention tips.
-Since the infestation of invasive Aedes was intense, we partnered with the local newspaper to generate media coverage and encourage residents to sign up for our email notifications regarding our mosquito control response and treatments.
-We also launched a social media and print ad campaign to further disseminate information regarding invasive mosquitoes.
+Since the infestations of invasive Aedes were intense in some areas we launched social media and print ad campaigns to further disseminate information regarding invasive mosquitoes.
+To target residents even further, we mailed out postcards to all residents in affected communities.
 In addition, we collaborated with city hall and local elected officials to disseminate information via the city website, newsletters, and social media.
 Repellent was delivered to the chamber of commerce and delivered to businesses.
 Invasive mosquitoes were also detected in the Arden area of Sacramento County and very similar outreach efforts were conducted.